 Posted by Lili Ibara

-Lili Ibara, LCSW, is a geriatric care manager with JF&CS Your Elder Experts.
+Lili Ibara, LICSW, is a geriatric care manager with JF&CS Your Elder Experts.
 Lili began her advocacy work in the legal world, working at several legal aid organizations including the ACLU and Texas Rio Grande Legal Aid, and also as a federal appellate law clerk.
-She enjoys using her advocacy background to help clients successfully navigate through bureaucracies.
+She enjoys using her advocacy background and her masters in social work to help clients successfully navigate through bureaucracies.